coreylgorman/chatGPTVoiceAssistant/README.md

 ﻿
 # Basic system update and install of dependencies for Whisper and chatGPT on Jetson Nano
+# Installation instructions "installationInstructionsLatest.txt" may be easier to read and has correct formatting

 sudo apt-get update
 sudo apt install nano